Software101DotNet/PrimeFactor/readme.md

 [Prime Factor](https://www.software101.net/PrimeFactor)

-A command line tool for prime math research, teaching and cryptography subjects:
+A command line tool for assisting number theory research, teaching and cryptography subjects:
-  * factoring a composite given number into its prime factors
+  * Factoring a composite given number into its prime factors
-  * generating a series of prime numbers of a given range from 1 to 18,446,744,073,709,551,616.
+  * Generating a series of prime numbers of a given range from 1 to 18,446,744,073,709,551,616.
-  * calculate the Greatest Common Divisor for a given series of numbers
+  * Calculate the Greatest Common Divisor for a given series of numbers